 I’m not an Auckland native.
 I grew up in the Bay of Plenty, in Rotorua and Katikati.
 For me, culturally speaking, Christmas was watching Scrooged on TV and that was it.
 From reports on TV news I had a vague idea that Aucklanders worshipped a gigantic Santa strapped to a building.
 But that was Auckland; it was far away and seemed like a different country.
 I might as well have been watching reports about Lilliput or Toytown.

 But there are plenty of non-believers.
 There’s always someone questioning the why of Santa.
-When I was shooting Get It To Te Papa, I discovered the actress Sonia Gray (formerly from Wellington) was a Kris Kringle naysayer.
+When I was shooting Get It To Te Papa, and its related free-to-stream Christmas Special about the giant Santa, I discovered the actress Sonia Gray (formerly from Wellington) was a Kris Kringle naysayer.
 “As a Wellingtonian,” she told us, “I just looked at that and thought ‘what a piece of shit’.”

 She was adamant that Aucklanders were under some kind of magical yuletide spell, not only about Santa but about everything we cherished about Auckland.
 “Anyone out of Auckland can see how bad it is, but you guys don’t get far enough away to actually go ‘why have we got that Sky Tower?’”